On the Generalised Langevin Equation for Simulated Annealing: Main Result

 \subsection{Sample path properties}

 Our first set of simulations focus on illustrating some properties of the sample paths generated by \eqref{glsim} and \eqref{lsim}.
 We will use the following bivariate potential function

 The global minimum is located at $(-5,3)$, but there are plenty of local minima where the process can get trapped.
 In addition, there is a barrier along the vertical line $\{x_1=0\}$ that makes crossing from each half plane less likely.
 Here we set $\Delta t = 0.1$, $E=5$ and each sample is initialised at $(4,2)$.
 As a result, it is harder to cross $\{x_1=0\}$ to reach the global minimum and it is quite common to get stuck in other local minima such as near $(5,-2)$.
+We use the number of crossings on $\{x_1=0\}$ as a scale for how stuck the process is in Table \ref{tab:crossings}.
+Note that the asymmetric $A=A_2$ case displays the smallest number of crossings.

-To illustrate this, in Figure \ref{fig:samples} we present contour plots of $U$ together with typical realisation of sample paths (in the left panels) for \eqref{lsim} and \eqref{glsim} for the different choices of $A_i$.
+To illustrate this, in Figure \ref{fig:samples} we present contour plots of $U$ together with a typical realisation of sample paths (in the left panels) for \eqref{lsim} and \eqref{glsim} for the different choices of $A_i$.
 As expected, \eqref{glsim} generates smoother paths than those of \eqref{lsim}.
 We also employ independent runs of each stochastic process for the same initialisation.
-The results are presented in the right panels of Figure \ref{fig:samples}, where we show heat maps for two dimensional histograms representing the frequency of visiting each $(x_1,x_2)$ location over $15$ independent realisations of each process.
+The results are presented in the right panels of Figure \ref{fig:samples}, where we show heat maps for two dimensional histograms representing the frequency of visiting each $(x_1,x_2)$ location over $20$ independent realisations of each process.
 The heat maps in Figure~\ref{fig:samples} do not directly depict time dependence in the paths and only illustrate which areas are visited more frequently.
 Of course converging at the global minumum or the local one at $(5,-2)$ will result in more visits at these areas.
 The aim here is to investigate the exploration of the state space.
-A careful examination of the plots shows more visits for \eqref{glsim} near $\{x_1=0\}$.
-The increased number of crossings of the vertical line $\{x_1=0\}$ are also demonstrated in Table~\ref{tab:crossings} for more independent runs.